 By Lt.
 Col. Mark Visger

 AUSTIN, TX -- The West Point Cyber Policy Team won both first and second place out of 19 teams competing in the Atlantic Council's Cyber 9/12 Student Strategy Challenge at the University of Texas at Austin Law School Jan.
 16-17.

-Representing six different academic departments-electrical engineering and computer science, social sciences, foreign languages, law, military instruction and math-cadets participated in this cyber policy and strategy-focused competition where they were presented with a scenario involving a cyberattack on critical infrastructure.Teams drafted a policy recommendation paper and then presented their recommendations to a notional National Security Council, who also answered their questions.
-Over the course of the event, team members developed updated recommendations as they receive new information.
+Representing six different academic departments-electrical engineering and computer science, social sciences, foreign languages, law, military instruction and math-cadets participated in this cyber policy and strategy-focused competition where they were presented with a scenario involving a cyberattack on critical infrastructure.